Robin's Nest |

 Pahonu Pond (Pahonu means "turtle enclosure" in Hawaiian).
 The original purpose of the pond was to house captured sea turtles for an

 Ali'i (High Chief) that favored turtle meat.
 Turtle meat was kapu (forbidden) to all but the chiefs under penalty of death.
 The turtle pond (and rock wall) was restored in the 1960's and was added to the Hawaii Historical Register in 1978.
-Because of the ancient turtle pond, the Anderson Estate is also often referred as "
+Because of the ancient turtle pond, locals nicknamed the estate "

 Pahonu", a name that can be found on a plaque by the front gate.